DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 * you specify a `padding` that is neither `NoPadding` nor `PKCS5Padding`
 * you specify `NoPadding` and your source (cleartext when encrypting) is not a multiple of 16-bytes in length
 * you specify `action` = decrypt, and regardless of padding, your source is not a multiple of 16-bytes in length
-* you use a `decode-*` parameter that is neither hex nor base64
+* you use a `decode-*` parameter that is not one of: {base64, base64url, base16}
-* you specify a `decode-iv` or `decode-key` of `hex`, and the iv or key is not a HEX-encoded string.
-Or, you specify `base64` and your iv or key is not a base64-encoded string.
+* you specify a `decode-iv` or `decode-key` of `base16`, and the iv or key is not a Base16-encoded string.
+Or, you specify `base64` and your iv or key is not a base64-encoded string. etc.
 * some other configuration value is null or invalid

-## Notes on Usage and Efficiency
+## Regarding the Passphrase and Efficiency

 You can encrypt with a passphrase, but that means deriving a key from the passphrase with PBKDF2.
 Deriving a new key every time you use the policy will mean that performance will be sub-optimal at high load.
-It will perform better at load if you specify the key explicitly, and do not ask the policy to perform the calculations to derive the key.
+It's not harmful to have the policy derive the key each time through PBKDF2, but it does consume compute resources, and that requires time.
+The policy will perform better at load if you specify the key explicitly, and do not ask the policy to perform the calculations to derive the key.
 You can specify the key directly as a hex-encoded string.

-One option to get the key is to call the policy once with a passphrase to encrypt, and thereby implicitly build the key and IV.
-The policy flow can then retrieve the derived key from context variables, and store the key in the Apigee Edge Encrypted KVM for future use.
-Upon subsequent calls, the policy flow would retrieve the key & IV from the encrypted KVM, and call the policy with those retrieved values.
-This is only a suggestion.
+One option for avoiding the repetitive generation of the key via PBKDF2: call the policy once with a passphrase to encrypt, and thereby implicitly build the key and IV.
+The policy flow can then retrieve the derived key from context variables, and store the key in the Apigee Encrypted KVM for future use.
+Then you can modify the policy configuration to accept not a passphrase, but an encoded key and IV; you would need to extend the policy flow to retrieve the key & IV from the encrypted KVM, and call the policy with those retrieved values.
+You could make this automatic using conditions in the flow.
+You can alternatively derive the key and IV from some external program that implements PBKDF2, and store that result in the encrypted KVM.
+Then always configure the policy to accept an encoded key and IV, rather than a passphrase.

+## About GCM

+Galois Counter Mode, or GCM, allows the use of "Additional Authenticated Data", also known as AAD, or an authentication tag.
+When an actor encrypts a byte stream with AES / GCM, the actor can specify the length of the aad.
+In theory, this can be from 0 to 2^64 bits.
+With this policy, during encryption you can use the gcm-aad-length parameter to specify the length of the AAD in BYTES (divide by 8 to get the bit length).
+This policy limits the aad length to a multiple of 8 bits, and the maximum can be 2048 bytes or 16384 bits.

+Also, when an actor encrypts a byte stream with AES / GCM, there is no meaning to padding, so NoPadding is equivalent to PKCS5Padding.

 ## On Key Strength

 If you use the Oracle JDK to run this policy, either for tests during a build, or in actual deployment, 256-bit encryption requires the Unlimited Strength JCE from Oracle.
 (For example, this is [the download for Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) )

 Without the Unlimited Strength JCE, you may get an exception while running tests or when trying to initiate a cipher with a key greater than 128 bits:

 ```
 java.security.InvalidKeyException: Illegal key size